 During the trip we stop at a beach by the river for a delicious picnic lunch.

-As the trip ends, we bring the rafts to the side of the river, where the truck is waiting with dry clothes and some cold beers!
+As the trip ends, we bring the rafts to the side of the river, where the truck is waiting with dry clothes!

 A 10-minute drive brings us back to Tena for around 3 or 4 pm.